antononcube/RakuForPrediction-blog/Articles/Latent-Semantic-Analysis-in-Raku.md

 ## Related Mathematica, Python, and R packages

-### Mathematica
+### Wolfram Language (aka Mathematica)

-The Raku pipeline above corresponds to the following pipeline for the Mathematica package
+The Raku pipeline above corresponds to the following pipeline for the Mathematica package [AAp1]:
-[AAp1]:

 ```wl
 lsaObj =